Web development

 Have you ever found yourself working on multiple projects that use different package managers and accidentally run the wrong one in the wrong project?

 This can create a mess of conflicting lock files and dependencies, causing wasted time.
-Fortunately, there is a solution to this problem: ni
+Fortunately, there is a solution to this problem: ni.

-is an uncomplicated yet powerful tool that lets you run the right package manager for any project without having to remember which one it uses.
-This blog post explains how to use ni
+ni is an uncomplicated yet powerful tool that lets you run the right package manager for any project without having to remember which one it uses.
+This blog post explains how to use ni and its various commands.

 Installing NI

-, run the following command in your terminal:
+To install ni, run the following command in your terminal:

-flag installs it globally so you can use it across all of your projects.
+The -g flag installs it globally so you can use it across all of your projects.

 Using NI

-has several commands that make it easier to use the correct package manager in your project.
+ni has several commands that make it easier to use the correct package manager in your project.
 Below, we cover the list of most common commands in detail.

-to install packages
+ni to install packages

-command installs packages using the correct package manager for your project.
+The ni command installs packages using the correct package manager for your project.
 To use it, just run the command followed by the package name.

-for dev dependencies:
+Use -D for dev dependencies:

-to avoid writing to lockfiles:
+Use --frozen to avoid writing to lockfiles:

-to run scripts
+nr to run scripts

-command runs scripts in your project using the correct package manager.
+The nr command runs scripts in your project using the correct package manager.
 To use it, run the command followed by the script name and any options.

 This command runs the start script using the correct package manager.

-This also has one handy benefit — you do not need --
+This also has one handy benefit — you do not need -- to separate args for your script:

-to interactively choose which script to run:
+You can also just run nr to interactively choose which script to run:

-to execute packages
+nix to execute packages

 The nix command executes packages using the correct package manager for your project.
 To use it, run the command followed by the package name.